Mother Elvira, Who Shared God’s Love With Those Struggling With Addiction, Dies at 86

 “I dove into God’s mercy and I rolled up my sleeves to love, love, love … and serve!” she said.
 “I am the first to surprise myself with what has happened and what is happening in the life of the Cenacolo Community.
 It’s a work of God, the Holy Spirit, and of Mary.”

 Bishop Robert Baker, bishop emeritus of Birmingham, Alabama, first met Mother Elvira in 1991.
-The two developed a close friendship and together they co-founded four Comunità Cenacolos in the U.S. Southeast, including one near Hanceville, Alabama.
+The two developed a close friendship The two friends’ initial Cenacolo led to Mother Elvira and Albino Aragno, now director of Comunità Cenacolo America, to co-found two other houses in the St. Augustine area, and then Bishop Baker co-founding a fourth house in Alabama.

 Bishop Baker was among Mother Elvira’s many friends, supporters, and community members who were able to visit with her in her final days.

-Note: This story was updated after posted.